linucksrox/hugoblog/content/post/kubernetes-storage-with-openebs.md

       - 192.168.1.22
 ```
 - `talosctl patch mc -n 10.0.50.135 --patch @patches/storage1.patch`
+- I'm having trouble here with the node name changing, and I have to manually delete the random name from the cluster:
+  - e.g. `kubectl delete node talos-lry-si8`
-- Apply a patch to set some machine config stuff for OpenEBS which includes hugepages, nodeLabel and specific bind mounts:
+- Apply a patch to set some machine config stuff for OpenEBS which includes hugepages, a nodeLabel for where mayastor engine should run, and the `/var/local` bind mount:
-  - Note about bind mounts: the documentation was unclear on which path to use, and I found that both were needed for different components
 ```yaml
 # ./patches/openebs.patch
 machine: